 What are the Risks of Technical Diving?

-Technical diving is considered to be a more dangerous form of diving, due to the deeper depths, longer bottom times, and increased risk of decompression sickness.
+Technical diving is considered to be a more dangerous form of diving.
+This is due to the deeper depths, longer bottom times, and increased risk of decompression sickness.
 Some of the other risks associated with technical diving include:

 - Hypoxia: Hypoxia occurs when the body does not receive enough oxygen.
-This can be a risk during technical dives as divers may be using multiple gas mixtures, and the risk of oxygen toxicity increases at deeper depths.
+This can be a risk as divers use gas mixtures, and the risk of oxygen toxicity increases at deeper depths.

-- Hyperoxia: Hyperoxia refers to a condition called CNS Oxygen Toxicity where the oxygen partial pressure in a diver’s breathing gas exceeds normal atmospheric levels, typically above 1.4 bar.
-In technical diving, hyperoxia can be encountered when diving with gases that have high oxygen concentrations, such as pure oxygen or nitrox mixtures with elevated oxygen fractions.
+- Hyperoxia: Hyperoxia refers to a condition called CNS Oxygen Toxicity.
+This is where the oxygen partial pressure in a diver’s breathing gas exceeds normal atmospheric levels, typically above 1.4 bar.
+In technical diving, hyperoxia can be encountered when diving with gases that have high oxygen concentrations.
+For instance, pure oxygen or nitrox mixtures with elevated oxygen fractions.
 Hyperoxia can result in convulsions and drowning.

-- Inert-Gas Narcosis: This condition occurs when the partial pressure of biologically inert gas, such as nitrogen, reduces cognitive performance in the brain, causing sedative-like effects of reduced situational awareness, confusion, disorientation, reduced self-awareness, diminished sense of risk, and impaired judgment.
+- Inert-Gas Narcosis: This condition occurs when the partial pressure of biologically inert gas reduces cognitive performance in the brain.
+In turn, this causes sedative-like effects.
+As a result, there is reduced situational awareness, confusion, disorientation, reduced self-awareness, diminished sense of risk, and impaired judgment.

-- Decompression Sickness (DCS): Decompression sickness, also known as “the bends,” occurs when dissolved nitrogen in the body forms bubbles during rapid ascents.
+- Decompression Sickness (DCS): Decompression sickness occurs when dissolved nitrogen in the body forms bubbles during rapid ascents.
 This can cause pain, paralysis, and in severe cases, death.

 - High-Pressure Nervous Syndrome: Rapid descent to extreme depths degrades central nervous system function; leading to increasing severe tremors.

-- Compression Althralgia: Rapid descent to extreme depths causes joint fluids to crystalize, leading to extreme pain and reduced mobility when moving limbs, hands, and fingers.
+- Compression Althralgia: Rapid descent to extreme depths causes joint fluids to crystalize.
+This leads to extreme pain and reduced mobility when moving limbs, hands, and fingers.

 - Equipment Failure: Technical diving requires the use of specialized equipment, and any failure of this equipment can have serious consequences.
-Equipment failure can mean the tech diver is unable to ascend to the surface, depletes their breathing gas supply, or is not able to complete their planned decompression ascent profile.
+Equipment failure can mean the tech diver is unable to ascend to the surface.
+As a result, they may deplete their breathing gas supply, or be unable to complete their planned decompression ascent profile.

 Risk Mitigation in Technical Diving

-In short, the technical diver is exposed to a greater variety, frequency, and consequence of risks, but maintains an otherwise very high degree of safety through having anticipated and effectively prepared to deal with these risks of technical diving.
+In short, the technical diver is exposed to a greater variety, frequency, and consequence of risks.
+However, they maintain an otherwise very high degree of safety by having anticipated and effectively prepared to deal with these risks of technical diving.

 If a diver isn’t applying all of the considerations mentioned above, then they aren’t actually technical diving.
 They would be diving imprudently – unaware or unaware of increased risks.
 That would be a very dangerous thing.